LoriNewhouse/LoriNewhouse/README.md

 I started in the dark ages with FORTRAN and a card punch.
 The first 2 years of my PhD work I did with a line editor.
 Since then, I've learned C, C++, and object oriented design, along with bits of JAVA and C#.
 Plus, of course, a plethora of IDE's and version control tools.

 - 🔭 I'm currently adding python, machine learning, and data science to my repertoire via the Springboard Machine Learning Engineering bootcamp.
+- ⚡ Fun fact: I'm a huge fan of performing arts.
+Mainly classical music (chamber, symphonic, baroque), but also theater, dance, and opera.

 <!--
 **LoriNewhouse/LoriNewhouse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.